Boxy: Return of the King

 • Item Placement & Level Flow

-• Placed coins to subtly guide the player and encourage exploration
+• Placed coins to guide the player and encourage exploration subtly

 • Used spatial composition and contrast to direct attention to a critical gameplay element